Renting A Campervan In Iceland + FREE Iceland Packing List

 When I'm renting a campervan in Iceland, where do I eat?

 There are two popular grocery stores in Iceland, Bonus and Kronan.
 We preferred Kronan.
-Here you can purchase everything you need to prepare your own food while camping.
+Here you can purchase everything you need to prepare your own food while camping, even if you're vegan or vegetarian!
 Some easy meal ideas:

 - Precooked chicken with rice and veggies